gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/index.rst

    A common servo, HS488-HB from Hitec

+.. note:: Servos are **NOT** replacements for DC motors, and should not be used as such.
+Servos are made for fine-tuned and accurate movement, not high-load or fast rotation applications.

 There are many servos from different manufacturers, which vary widely in price, performance and value.
 Fortunately, virtually all servos use the standard 3-wire connector, and accept the same kind of controlling signal (PWM signal at 50 hz).
 Each REV Expansion Hub provides 6 servo ports, so you can plug in a servo from any manufacturer.
 Also, there is a standard size for servos for FTC use, so mounts can be interchanged between manufacturers.

-.. note:: FTC robots typically use standard size :term:`servos <Servo>`, not mini or extreme size.

 Commonly used servos used in FTC are the REV Smart Servo and goBILDA Dual mode Servos (`25-2 <https://www.gobilda.com/2000-series-dual-mode-servo-25-2/>`_) and (`25-3 <https://www.gobilda.com/2000-series-dual-mode-servo-25-3-speed/>`_), but you should check out other servos as well.
 Picking the right servo for your application is a question that’s almost impossible to give a blanket answer for.
 To learn more, please read the :doc:`choosing-servo` section.